kybervpk/website/content/en/releases/checklist-for-victims-of-a-data-breach.md

 All of the above are classified as [personal information](https://tietosuoja.fi/en/what-is-personal-data).
 It is possible that your information has not been stolen or that only portions of it have leaked.

-## If you suspect you have been a victim of the breach or you have received a personal ransom request, follow these steps:
+## If you suspect you have been a victim of the breach or you have received a personal ransom request, please follow these steps:

 ### Keep a diary of your actions

-*   Write down your actions.
-What you do, when and to whom.
+*   Write down your actions: What you do, when and to whom.
 For example: _Filed a criminal complaint with the police on 24th of October 2020 at 10:05, requested prohibition of credit from Asiakastieto 24th of October at 5pm._
 *   You can also write down how much time every action took from you.
 *   This information can play a pivotal role in police investigations or when claiming for damages.
 *   Keeping a diary helps you to keep track of what you have done.
 One's personal memory tends to work poorly under crisis and it is easy to forget things.
 After a few months, it's hard to recall in what order you took actions without notes.